Brazil, Trump head to-do list for Argentina's incoming foreign minister

 "In a protectionist world, Argentina loses, because it has commodities to sell," said political analyst Sergio Berensztein.

-Regionally, Fernandez's government will represent a shift to the left for Argentina, and the incoming administration has already aligned itself with left-leaning Latin American allies such as Mexico.
+Regionally, Fernandez's government will represent a shift to the left for Argentina, and the incoming administration has already aligned itself with left-leaning Latin American countries such as Mexico.

 Sola is also known for occasional outbursts, which could test diplomatic ties.
 Last year, he slammed the then energy secretary after a sharp rise in prices.